-Growing up in a minority group as an Asian American in New York City, I always see immigrants struggle to assimilate with the “American” culture and learning English.
+Growing up in a minority group as an Asian American in New York City, I always see immigrants struggle to assimilate into the “American” culture and learning English.
 A common criticism for these immigrants is their lack of effort to assimilate.
 Even holding a simple conversation in English is a challenge for those who are not originally from an English-speaking country despite living in the U.S. for many years.
 In a multicultural city such as my hometown, the different cultural groups tend to form their own communities and live by each other.
 Moving to a new country is already intimidating enough, many find comfort in recreating or searching for an environment they are familiar with and grow within that bubble.
-After all, not many would say that they came to the U.S. because they are deeply intrigued by the American culture, but instead to look for slight improvements to live a better life.
+After all, not many would say that they came to the U.S. because they are deeply intrigued by the American culture, but instead to look for slight improvements to living a better life.

-While I can try to understand the difficulty in adapting to a new culture and learning a new language, I was never fully able to empathize until my recent experiences abroad.
+While I attempt to understand the difficulty in adapting to a new culture and learning a new language, I was never fully able to empathize until my recent experiences abroad.
 The months spent in Vietnam and Japan had provided me with an emic experience to the constant battle immigrants and expats go through in a foreign country.
 It is especially easy for an English speaker like myself to go to a foreign country and still be able to get around without dedicating time to learn the local language.
 As the English language is gradually becoming the universally used language, many English learners are eager to practice the language with a native speaker.
-Perhaps many English speakers can share similar experiences of trying to speak the local language in a foreign country and the locals usually try to accommodate and respond in English instead.
+Perhaps many English speakers can share similar experiences of trying to speak the local language in a foreign country, but the locals usually would try to accommodate and respond in English instead.
 This can be because the individual wants to practice English or that they find it easier for them to mutter their broken English than to listen to your accent-filled attempt to speak their language.
 It is easy to give up trying to learn their language and accept their assistance to communicate in English.
 I focused on helping locals improve their English while I was in Vietnam and Japan instead of trying to learn theirs.